NYPL-Simplified/Simplified-Android-Core/RELEASING.md

 We use the `git flow` model for development and that includes making releases.
-The release process essentially involves creating a temporary release branch from `develop`, incrementing version numbers, merging that release branch into `master`, pushing binaries to Maven Central, and then setting the version number for the next development cycle.
+The release process essentially involves creating a temporary release branch from `develop`, incrementing version numbers, merging that release branch into `main`, pushing binaries to Maven Central, and then setting the version number for the next development cycle.

 The instructions in this file detail the process for producing a